ArnavAgarwal751/C26PRO/METHOD.md

-How to make Grilled Sandwich
+How to make Grilled Sandwich.

 Step 1 Slice the veggies
 To prepare this yummy sandwich, peel and slice the onion and cucumber in the round shape.
 Wash the tomatoes and cut round slices of it as well.